baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 |`step_size `| 1 |
 |`gamma `| 0.95 |

-For the other hyperparameters we chose the range of possible values to optimize over.
+For the other hyperparameters, we chose the range of possible values to optimize over.

-These are the hyperparameter that was chosen:
+These are the hyperparameters that were chosen:

 |Hyperparameter   | Value |
 |-------------|------|